 The reference be and the same is answered against the claimant.
-It is held that the punishment of removal from service as imposed on the claimant by the management is just, legal and commensurate the charge and the claimant is not entitled to the benefits claimed.
+It is held that the punishment of discharge from service with superannuation benefits as imposed on the claimant by the management is just, legal and commensurate the charge and the claimant is not entitled to the benefits claimed.